spare

 The Dutch at Camp Columbia Wacol Read More »

-Brisbane City Council
+Brisbane City Council in WWII

 To meet the perceived threat from Japan, the Brisbane City Council began construction of at least 200 surface shelters.
 These concrete and sandbagged boxes changed the face of the city.
 Office buildings had taped windows and sandbagged entrances, water mains filled with salty bay water for fighting fires ran from North Quay along Ann and